lmouline/uc-sandbox/scenarios/02 - Confidence/README.md

-# Percentage scenario
+# Confidence scenario

-A way to define the precision of a value is to define a value and a confidence percentage: <value: v, percentage: p>.
+A way to define the uncertainty of a value is to define a value and a confidence percentage: <value: v, percentage: p>.
-Using current solutions, a designer has to manually represents both values:
+Using current solutions, a designer has to manually represents both values.

+## Without UC Abstraction solution

 ```
 struct Sensor {